 “All the king’s advisers became very pleased to hear these words from Lomasa Rishi, and they all offered him their grateful obeisances.
 Then, their eyes bright with happiness, they returned home.

-“O Yudhisthira,” Lord Krishna concluded, “the Ekadashi that comes during the light fortnight of the month of Shravana has thus rightfully become famous as Putrada [“bestower of a son”].
+“O Yudhisthira,” Lord Krishna concluded, “the Ekadasi that comes during the light fortnight of the month of Shravana has thus rightfully become famous as Putrada [“bestower of a son”].

-Thus ends the narration of the glories of Pavitropana Ekadashi from the Bhavishya Purana.
+Thus ends the narration of the glories of Pavitropana Ekadasi from the Bhavishya Purana.

 TOVP NEWS AND UPDATES – STAY IN TOUCH